bhowmikp/design-patterns/behavioral_patterns/chain_of_responsibility/README.md

 ## Benefits
 - **Reduced coupling**.
 The pattern frees an object from knowing which other object handles a request.
 - **Added flexibility in assigning responsibilities to objects**.
-Can add or change responsibilites for handling a request by adding to or otherwise changing the chain at run-time.
+Can add or change responsibilities for handling a request by adding to or otherwise changing the chain at run-time.